chonnikan-aue/what-should-I-eat-today/README.md

 - As a user, I think it would be nice if the web show me the recipe, so I can cook myself

-- As a user, maybe I have the category of food that I want to eat but I don't know what exactly menu, so I will make it random from the category
+- As a user, maybe I have the category of food that I want to eat but I don't know what exactly food, so I will make it random from the category

 > ### MVP Goals